 --This post may contain affiliate links.
 I receive a small amount of commission on any purchases through links on my site.
 Which will totally be blown on upgrading my gaming PC!!--

+What is a motherboard in a computer?
 The motherboard is technically the main component of a computer as this is what connects all the other components together.
 It is a printed circuit board that allocates power and connectivity to all the different components such as RAM, CPU, graphics card and your storage devices.
 You can get numerous sizes of motherboards to fit the different size computer available.
 Each different type of motherboard is designed to work with different processors and different types of memory, whereas graphics cards and storage devices are mostly universal.
 For example, you will need to take note of the CPU socket on the motherboard to make sure your CPU is compatible.
-A Ryzen CPU is classed as a AM4 socket when the older AMD FX range is a AM3+ socket but when you look at Intel there is a bigger variety again.
-When you look at Memory you will need to figure out what DDR your motherboard will take as you have the option of the latest option of DDR4 then you have DDR3, which is still common and DDR2 which is more unlikely.
+A Ryzen CPU is classed as an AM4 socket when the older AMD FX range is an AM3+ socket but when you look at Intel there is a bigger variety again.
+When you look at Memory you will need to figure out what DDR your motherboard will take as you have the option of the latest option of DDR4 then you have DDR3, which is still common, and DDR2 which is more unlikely.

 Motherboard Form Factors